Learn, connect and get inspired at Slack Frontiers 2021

 - Keep the great conversations going in exclusive AMA sessions with our inspiring Frontiers speakers

 And you don’t have to wait until Frontiers to join the fun.
-The workspace launches on the 11th of November, so make sure to register today for access before the event begins.
-Attendees will be given a one-off activation link to create their account and then log in to the platform with their username and password after that.
+The workspace launches on November 11, so make sure to register today for access before the event begins.
+Attendees will be given a one-time activation link to create their account and then log in to the platform with their username and password after that.

-Every year, we organise Frontiers around you: your role, your goals and your needs.
-This year, you’ll find that and more, as we’ve organised a variety of sessions around ‘playlists’ to help you get valuable insights into your industry’s unique challenges and unlock your own potential.
-Playlists are like TV channels just for you – all you need to do is press play to start streaming back-to-back sessions.
+Every year, we organize Frontiers around you: your role, your goals and your needs.
+This year, you’ll find that and more, as we’ve organized a variety of sessions around “playlists” to help you get valuable insights into your industry’s unique challenges and unlock your own potential.
+Playlists are like TV channels just for you—all you need to do is press play to start streaming back-to-back sessions.

 For your department and industry